 Specify the lookup result output column name.

 Specify the output value when the input doesn't produce a match.
+Insert white space to return NULL result.
+You can reference input column by specifying column name in square brackets like this: [column]

 The reference setup dialog is used to create the lookup source.
 Three source types are available: table or view, SQL query and package variable.